andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 ### The Resulting Context Map [AHL]

 Note:

+@andrewharmellaw - this next para is a repeat.
+Also you talk about Context Maps higher up.

 I used to think you only discovered Bounded Contexts from modelling lower-level concerns and then using the concept to split your models.
 We had in some respects short-circuited this.
 We did it by paying attention to Conways Law and studying organisations, departments, actors and jobs-to-be-done.

 (Event Storming is also good for this and another short-cut.)